-For information about recording events, including how events impact recommendations, a list of third-party event tracking services, and sample implementations, see Recording events.
+For information about recording events, including how events impact recommendations, a list of third-party event tracking services, and sample implementations, see Recording real-time events to influence recommendations.

 Is your data optimized for Amazon Personalize?

 We recommend you check for the following in your data: